goombalab/goombalab.github.io/_posts/2024-05-31-mamba2-part3-algorithm.md

 \end{align*}
 $$

-This doesn't pose any problems: to use the continuous SSM parameterization, simply transform the parameters through the above formulas before plugging into the SSD code above!
+This doesn't pose any problems: to use the continuous SSM parameterization, simply transform the parameters through the above formulas before plugging into the SSD code above.

 In the full Mamba-2 code, we also kept the same parameterization and discretization step as in Mamba---again, why fix what's not broken?---but hypothesize that "discrete-centric" variants
 (such as the *gamma normalization* of [LRU](https://arxiv.org/abs/2303.06349)<d-cite key="orvieto2023resurrecting"></d-cite> and [Griffin](https://arxiv.org/abs/2402.19427)<d-cite key="de2024griffin"></d-cite>)